• No results found for this search.

 What to Expect

-Exhibits are located in one of the five galleries located in the Takoma Park Community Center.
-They are thematically grouped and run for a period of two months.
-Selected artists are responsible for all details of the exhibit, including delivery, display and removal of exhibit materials.
-There is no commission and all sale proceeds go to the artist.
-All sold works must remain on exhibit until the end of the show.
+Exhibits are located in one of the three galleries located in the Takoma Park Community Center.
+They are thematically grouped and run for a period of two to three months.
+Selected artists are responsible for delivering their artwork, promoting the opening reception, and picking up their artwork at the end of the exhibition.
+There is no commission charged on any sales, and all work must remain on display until the end of the show.

-The City will promote gallery events on the City of Takoma Park website, City TV, Facebook, YouTube, Twitter, and the We Are Takoma arts e-newsletter.
-Additional promotion efforts may include the distribution of fliers and announcements in the Takoma Park Newsletter, We Are Takoma program brochures, and the City Guide.
+The City will promote gallery events on the City of Takoma Park website, City TV, Facebook, YouTube, Twitter, and the Takoma Park Arts e-newsletter.
+Additional promotion efforts may include the distribution of fliers, brochures, and articles in the Takoma Park Newsletter.

 Contact Information